Skip to main content

 Preferred Requirements

 Please submit your cover letter, resume, and references via email.
-We will schedule a phone interview shortly after we have received your information.
 For current UND students, please refer to the job posting and CFI hiring information available on the Flight Training Labs website.
-Send all information to Paula Raaum.
+Send all information to UND.cfi.hiring@UND.edu.

 We use cookies on this site to enhance your user experience.